kiba/Writings/for_science/chp25_political_uncertainity.md

 "Still working out the Sidonian crisis?"

 "I have no doubt about the importance of the arkship to our future.
 I just don't understand the direction that Sidonia will take.
 Maybe the Sidonians don't themselves either.
 This is an unprecedented situation."

+"Governments change from time to time in both of their histories."

+"But they don't really match up, do they?
+Professor Obleck said that history don't repeat itself, but it rhymes."

+Goodwitch watched the broadcast for a bit.
+The correspondent, Cindy Blue was interviewing a man named Sako Shiro, rambling on about democracy and civilian rule.

+"Democracies.
+I don't understand how they work."

+Ozpin chuckled.
+"They don't, not really.
+They have a highly qualified civil service branch that papered over much of that.
+Unlike here, they seemed to believe that democracy is a direct expression of liberty, but they also have check and balance that ensured that the individuals are not run over."

+Goodwitch scoffed.
+"Sounded like a contradictory system."

+"It is what it is.
+If you look at ours, it's not like we're any better.
+We have a system that works, mostly."

+"They're going through a crisis, right now."

+"And we been through ours several decades ago.
+Their system works for over a century until this trans-reality revolution happens."

+"We disgress long enough, what's your feel for this situation?"

+Ozpin sighed.
+"The worst case scenario would be that they turned militant, turn their eyes on us and Earth.
+I don't see it as likely.
+Their leadership and politicans extended their hands out to us, and Cindy Blue is still on Sidonia."

+"She seemed totally unconcerned."

+"I agreed.
+The fact that they haven't banned us and allowed coverage for Remnant is good news.
+We could similarly consider isolationism an unlikely possibility.
+Of course, it's still early days, so we should not be caught off-guard."

+"And your likely scenarios?
+More optimistic?"

+"More optimistic yes.
+We might get a flood of refugees or migrants.
+I believed the councilmembers are hoping for exactly that. "